nicolaspanel/node-svm/README.md

 ###Segmentation fault
 Q : Node returns 'segmentation fault' error during training.
 What's going on?

-A : Your dataset is empty or its format is incorrect.
+A1 : Your dataset is empty or its format is incorrect.

+A2 : Your dataset is too big.

 ###Difference between nu-SVC and C-SVC
 Q : What is the difference between nu-SVC and C-SVC?